MattLondon101/Bioinformatics-Genome-Barcode-Reverser/README.md

 1. Run barcode_reverse_pair.py in Linux Terminal

 2. You will be given three user input prompts:
-"Enter path to .fastq file:"
-"Enter start position of sequence:"
+"Enter path to .fastq file:" (.fasta can also be used) "Enter start position of sequence:"
 "Enter stop position of sequence:"